 Each student taking this course will be required to provide himself with a dissecting set and a compound microscope equipped with a high and low power objective.

-Text-books: Woodruff's Foundations of Biology and Holmes' Biology of the frog.
+Text-books: Woodruff's Foundations of Biology, Holmes' Biology of the frog, Mead's Laboratory Guide.